WPCO (South Carolina): History

 At times, WOIC's ratings had surpassed WISW's, especially during sporting events, because of the performance of teams on WISW, compared to the performance of teams on WOIC (Clemson Tigers (WOIC) versus Gamecocks).

 In the 2007 calendar year, teams broadcast on WOIC carried postseason football and basketball coverage; teams broadcast on rival WISW did not, leaving more revenue and higher ratings for these events, which had helped WOIC's ratings against WISW, even though the postseason months are not calculated on Arbitron ratings for the specific days.

 Until January 25, 2010, WOIC was in a unique position because of the nationally syndicated liberal shows (Air America) that contrasted with the local population.
 Even though Columbia, South Carolina is relatively progressive compared to the rest of South Carolina, the state is viewed as the 'reddest state' and generally conservative to paleo-conservative with small enclaves of progressives.
 WOIC's programming was a mix of liberal (progressive) nationally-syndicated Air America shows and locally produced public interest shows.
 The weekend show lineup was mostly local programming and helped balance the nationally syndicated overall flavor of the station.
 There were a number of daily center-left local programs that were heard Monday through Friday.
 WOIC's line-up served the people of Columbia, better than most, because of the amount of local programming and the ability of listeners to be able to interact with the local show hosts.
 Especially on the weekends, WOIC was 'Friends and Neighbors' radio.

 Changes began to the lineup on January 25, 2010, due to the bankruptcy filing of Air America.

 The station became owned by Alpha Media through licensee Alpha Media Licensee LLC, which also owns Urban Contemporary WHXT, Urban AC WWDM, Modern rock WMFX, and Hot AC WARQ in the Columbia radio market.

 In July 2012, "The Zone", a local afternoon sports show, moved from WZMJ.

 On December 27, 2013, it was announced that the ESPN Radio format would return to WOIC on January 1, 2014, and the station would be rebranded as "ESPN Columbia 1230 AM."

 On September 30, 2018, WOIC dropped ESPN Radio and began stunting with a loop of Robert Plant's "29 Palms"' as 94.9 The Palm; on October 1, the station switched to adult album alternative under the same name.
 On October 11, 2018, WOIC changed their call letters to WPCO.

 It was reported to the Federal Communications Commission (FCC) that WPCO was silent as of January 10, 2022.
 The station license was cancelled and deleted by the FCC on January 5, 2023.
+The AAA programming, no longer heard on the AM station, continued on the FM translator, 94.9 W235CH, rebroadcasting co-owned 93.5 WARQ-HD4.

+Norsan Media purchased W235CH with a translator use agreement, with the plan to simulcast WCEO.